Nine Tiles logo

 Service overview: lower layers

-The basic services provided by the network are referred to internally as "foreground" and "background".
+The basic services provided by the network are referred to as “AV” and “IT”.

 Other services built upon them, including IP, are also described below.

-The foreground service is appropriate to live media such as audio, video, and telephony.
-Data flow is one-to-many: one unit is the source, and the network copies the packages as required to reach all the destinations.
-This is similar to the ATM point-to-multipoint configuration, but different from IP multicast.
+The AV service is appropriate to live media such as audio and video (hence the name), also for telephony and other latency-critical applications such as virtual reality and tactile feedback.
+Data flow is one-to-many: one unit is the source, and the network copies the packets as required to reach all the destinations.
+This is similar to the way analogue audio and video routers work, also to the ATM point-to-multipoint configuration, but different from IP multicast.

 A call is initiated from the destination.
 This is similar to tuning into a broadcast or "taking" a source from a cross-point router.

-The call carries "packages" of data which are sent at defined intervals.
-The interval, and the maximum size of a package, are specified by the source.
+The call carries packets which are sent at defined intervals.
+The interval, and the maximum size of a packet, are specified by the source.

-The overhead per package is very low, so frequent short packages can be used, minimising the delays.
-A package can contain any number of bytes, so uncompressed audio can always be sent with one sample in each package, for any number of channels.
+The overhead per packet is very low, so frequent short packets can be used, minimising the delays.

-By contrast, RTP, the current Internet standard for "streaming" media, needs up to about 100 bytes of overhead per packet.
-Routing is "store and forward", so each packet must be read into memory and then join the queue for the next link.
+By contrast, RTP, the current Internet standard for “streaming” media, needs up to about 100 bytes of overhead per packet.
+Routing is “store and forward”, so each packet must be read into memory and then join the queue for the next link after the system has read the header and decided where it needs to go next.
 Most broadcasts over the Internet send a separate copy of the data to each listener.

-The foreground service is also better than an ATM CBR service, which requires the packages to contain 48 bytes each and has higher latency because it does more buffering of the packages and is less tightly synchronised.
+The foreground service is also better than an ATM CBR service, which requires the packets to contain 48 bytes each and has higher latency because it does more buffering of the packets and is less tightly synchronised.

 Service overview: higher layers